-"I know a little something about risk myself," Luthor interrupted with a mixture of anger and arrogance.
-"Care for an abject demonstration?"
+“I know a little something about risk myself,” Luthor assured with a mixture of anger and arrogance.
+“Care for an abject demonstration?”

-Luthor pointed his gun at Metron, not even thinking that if it would even be able to harm a being that traveled through time and space on a chair.
+Luthor pointed his gun at Metron, not even considering that it would even be able to harm a being that traveled through time and space on a chair.
 Metron let out a satisfied grin.
-The observer had Luthor hook, line, and sinker.
+The Observer had Luthor on hook, line, and sinker.
 His manipulations had paid off.
-Soon the timeline would be set right and things would end up as they should have been.
-And the best part was, Metron wouldn't have to violate his vow at all.
+Soon, the timeline would be set right and things would be corrected.
+And the best part was, Metron wouldn’t have to violate his vow at all.

 “Very well,” Metron said as he turned his chair around while smirking with smug satisfaction.
 “I will take you where you want to go.”

 Metron hit a button on his chair and a teleportation bubble surrounded both of them.
-In a flash they were gone, leaving the losing battle between Superman and Darkseid.
+In a flash, they were gone.

 ““Can’t you see that it’s hopeless?”
 Darkseid taunted.

-Superman fell to his back just in time to see Batman attempt to tackle Darkseid.
+Superman fell to his back, just in time to see Batman attempt to tackle Darkseid.
 That sight confused him.
 What the hell was Batman thinking?
-He couldn't beat Darkseid physically head on.
-But then Superman came to a realization.
-Batman had done all he could, even without powers, in his futile attempt to beat Darkseid.
-But despite the hopelessness, the Dark Knight refused to give up and would fight until his last breath.
+He couldn’t beat Darkseid physically head on.
+But then, Superman came to a realization.
+Batman had done all he could, even without powers.
+Despite the hopelessness, the Dark Knight refused to give up and would fight until his last breath.
 Superman then felt angry at himself.
 He was the most powerful member in the League and yet he had given up and rolled over?
-Bruce was no match for Darkseid but he still kept fighting!
+Bruce was no match for Darkseid, but he still kept fighting!
 With a second wind, Superman slowly got to his feet, ignoring the pain.
 He felt the rage boiling up in him as he saw Darkseid throw Batman aside.

 Darkseid was again caught off guard and flew into a wall.
 Superman grabbed him by the throat tightly.
 He was angrier than he had ever felt before.
-All that bottled up anger he had kept buried all those years had exploded.
-He always feared that rage would make him lose control of himself.
-But for the first time in his life, Superman didn't care about losing control.
-He wanted to punish and stop the tyrant before anyone would get hurt again.
+All that bottled up rage he had kept buried all those years had exploded.
+He always feared that darkness in him would make him lose control of himself.
+But for the first time in his life, Superman didn’t care about losing control.
+He wanted to punish the tyrant before anyone would get hurt again.
 Besides, it felt therapeutic to let his anger out for once.

 “That man won’t quit as long as he can still draw breath.
 None of my teammates will!”
 Superman responded angrily.
 “Me?
 I got a different problem…”